 To keep up, warehouses need to look towards automation and new technology to help fill the gaps in production.
 Global warehouse automation is expected to double over the next four years so if you’re not already considering automation, the time is ripe to do so.
 Otherwise, you may not be able to keep up with the competition.

 One of the best automation tools out there is the digital twin.
 A digital twin is a virtual replica of a real-life environment that can be used to test different conditions on a production line.
 Digital twins can increase warehouse efficiency by an estimated 25 percent by streamlining complex operations and ensuring managers have a full overview of their warehouses.

 So how does one go about building a digital twin?
 And how do you maximize its potential?
 Let’s take a look.

-How digital twins work
+How digital twins work in the warehouse industry

 The warehouse industry is complicated and running an efficient warehouse is a massive operation.
 So many pieces of intricate machinery and dozens of people are involved.
 With the ever-increasing demand to process goods at lightning speed, it can feel impossible to keep up.

 Digital twins have revolutionized the warehousing industry by incorporating machine-learning technology.
 Digital twins use a combination of warehouse data and IoT systems to create a real-time, accurate visual representation of the warehouse.
 Managers and workers can then view the digital twin in a computer program that shows a 3D replica of the space.

 Digital twins collect data about various elements of the real environment – including physical dimensions, traffic patterns, personnel movement, materials and equipment locations – to help users project how any changes would play out in the real warehouse.
 The system can then simulate the effects of adjustments such as adding or removing staff, implementing new technology, or changing the floor plan of the warehouse.
 And it does this without users having to deal with the productivity drag of experimenting with massive changes.